JamesRobertHugginsNgo/make-html-string/README.md

 Property | Type | Description
 -- | -- | --
 name | STRING | Optional.
 Element name.
 Defaults to 'div'. attributes | OBJECT | Optional.
-Element attributes names and values. children | ARRAY | Optional.
-Element children as a list of primative values and makeHtmlsString definitions. selfClosing | BOOLEAN | Optional.
+Element attributes names and values.
+Null and Undefined values are ignored. children | ARRAY | Optional.
+Element children as a list of primative values and makeHtmlsString definitions.
+Null and Undefined values are ignored. selfClosing | BOOLEAN | Optional.
 Flag to use self closing syntax when the element is one of the HTML Void Elements or when the element does not have any valid children.
 Defaults to false. voidElements | [STRING] | Optional.
 A list of HTML Void Elements.
 Defaults to HTML_VOID_ELEMENTS constant.